Articles

 Vibe Coding, Kotlin, Finance, and Data Visualization

 Recently, I came across a paper discussing an experiment and tried to reproduce it.
 Here’s a brief summary: - Portfolio A: In a bull market, grows by 20%; in a bear market, drops by 20%. - Portfolio B: In a bull market, grows by 25%; in a bear market, drops by 35%. - Bull market probability: 75%.
 According to the paper, both portfolios should have a one-year expected return of 10%.
+However, the paper claims that Portfolio A wins over Portfolio B around 90% of the time at the end of a 30-year simulation.
+This sounds a bit too excessive to me (it means that, at the end of the entire simulation, 9 times out of 10 portfolio A wins).
+I was expecting this number to be lower.
+The author also mentioned that he was using GenAI to generate the code, and he even mentions “this process seems like magic”.
+Strong indications that the code is likely not correct.

 Treat life like a marathon, not like a sprint